usoni01/take-home-engineering-challenge/README.md

 ### Data Storage

-You don’t need to use a database to store food truck data data.
+You don’t need to use a database to store food truck data.
 Instead, your REST Service should use data structures to implement an in-memory data store.

 ### Service Requirements